raystack/guardian/docs/docs/getting_started/installation.md

 #### Build

-Run either of the following commands to compile Guardian from source
+Run either of the following commands to clone and compile Guardian from source

 ```sh
 $ git clone git@github.com:odpf/guardian.git  (Using SSH Protocol) Or